chb/smart-docs/downloads/vm.md

 ## Warning

-*The SMART VM is not locked down for use on a public network (it was meant to be used within the confines of a local machine).
+*The SMART VM is NOT locked down for use on a public network (it was meant to be used within the confines of a local machine).
 If you decide to host the VM on the public network you will need to take a few additional precautions described below to secure